ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 An entity is defined by its type.
 This specification defines three entity types:

-* Platform : This entity holds a claim set that describes the state of the platform (or device) itself.
+* Platform : This entity holds claims that describes the state of the platform (or device) itself.
 Entities of this type hold claims that are global in nature within the Target Environment.

-* Key : The entities of this type represent a cryptographic key protected within the Target Environment and hold a claim set that describes that specific key.
+* Key : The entities of this type represent a cryptographic key protected within the Target Environment and hold claims that describes that specific key.

-* Transaction : This entity is logical in nature since it is associated with a claim set that does not describe anything found in the Target Environment.
-Instead, this claim set relates to the current request for Evidence such as a nonce to support freshness.
+* Transaction : This entity is logical in nature since it is associated with claims that does not describe anything found in the Target Environment.
+Instead, these claims relate to the current request for Evidence such as a `nonce` to support freshness.

 Although this document defines a short list of entity types, this list is extensible to allow implementers to report on entities found in their implementation and not covered by this specification.
-By using an Object Identifier (OID) for specifying entity types and claim types, this format is inherently extensible;
+By using an Object Identifiers (OID) for specifying entity types and claim types, this format is inherently extensible;
 implementers of this specification MAY define new custom or proprietary entity types and place them alongside the standardized entities, or define new claim types